digitalservicebund/a2j-rechtsantragstelle/doc/adr/0018-user-uploaded-file-storage.md

 ## File Expiration problem

 We need a way to expire the user-uploaded files at the same time that their session cookie gets invalidated, i.e. 24 hours after upload.
 For this, we have several options.
+For now:

+- Set bucket object expiration to 24hrs.
+If user session data outlives file lifetime, oh well.

+To think about later:

 - [Redis Pub/Sub client listening to EXPIRY events](https://redis.io/docs/latest/develop/use/keyspace-notifications/#timing-of-expired-events); upon EXPIRY, delete any associated files in bucket storage
-  - Where would this listener live?
-    - Could live in the app
+  - Could live in the app as a singleton service that listens to Redis expiration events
-      - We already have a singleton client built
-      - More responsibility for the app
-      - Pub/Sub is fire and forget -- when the app gets redeployed and briefly goes down, all events fired during this time are lost
-    - Could live as a serverless function?
-      - Low overhead
-      - Have to build/support a new piece of infra
-- Set bucket object expiration to 24hrs, and refresh expiration of files on every request
-  - Seems excessive... would we then wait for and grab the new entity ID for every update, storing it in Redis?

-I support **Subscribing to EXPIRY events via a serverless function**.
-This allows Redis to be the single source of truth for data expiration, and also enables greater uptime listening to said events.

 ## Alternatives considered